rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 #### Installing Packer from the Hashicorp repo

 HashiCorp maintains and signs packages for different Linux distributions.
-To install packer in our Rocky Linux sytem, please follow the next steps:
+To install packer in our Rocky Linux system, please follow the next steps:

 #### Download and install from the Packer website